AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 However, waiting for lock to be released for reads and writes can slow down a DB.

 Therefore, most DBs prevent dirty reads by remembering both old committed value & the new value (figure 7-4 above)
+   - For every object that is written, the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock.
+   - While the transaction is ongoing, any other transactions that read the object are simply given the old value.
+   - Only when the new value is committed do transactions switch over to reading the new value.

 ## Snapshot Isolation and Repeatable Read